masher92/Peat_depth_model/6.TestSamplingStrategies/ReadMe.md

 ## Assessing impact of depth sampling strategy on model accuracy
+Samples containing points in the following formations are created (and in the following scripts):

+* Regular grid (RegularGrid.R)
+* Regular grid with short distance subset (RegularGrid_Sr.R)
+* Spatial Coverage sample (SPCosa.R)
+* Spatial coverage sample with short distance subset (SPCosa_sr.R)

+Examples of each are displayed in Figure 1.

 Figure 1 displays examples of each of the four sampling configurations tested:
 <p align="center">
 <img src="Figs/RegularGrid_100m.png" width="240"  />